-In addition, the graphs below depict the synergistic activity of the combination of Herceptin and Perjeta (HER2/HER3) to mediate ADCC killing observed in in vitro studies.
+The graph below depicts the synergistic activity of the combination of Herceptin and Perjeta (HER2/HER3) to mediate ADCC killing observed in in vitro studies.
 Through the application of haNK cells to kill HER2 positive gastric carcinoma cells, the activity observed in the combination of Herceptin and Perjeta was significantly greater than either agent alone.

-Proliferation Inhibition of HER2+ Gastric Carcinoma Cells in the Presence of haNK + mAbs
+Proliferation Inhibition of HER2+ Gastric Carcinoma Cells in the Presence of haNK + mAbs haNK Enhances the Killing Capacity of the PD-L1 Checkpoint Inhibitor, Avelumab